PrathamBansal2002/PrathamBansal2002/README.md

 ### Hello there 👋

 ## I am Pratham Bansal.
-A final year undergraduate student at IIT Kharagpur.
-I am interested in applied machine learning, mathematics and trading.
+I'm a 2025 graduate from IIT Kharagpur with a B.S. in Economics.
+My interests lie in applied machine learning, mathematics, and trading.

 - 🚀 &nbsp; Please reach out for any collaboration in these areas or any other issue regarding the existing repositories.